Joker Factory?

 We would be feeding "butterflies", instead of "jokers", in every passerby.

-Butterflies are very cliché, when I want to refer to the opposite of "jokers", like the joker portrayed in the film.
+Butterflies is very cliché, when I want to refer to the opposite of "jokers", like the Joker portrayed in the film.

-Call it what you want.
-It is possible that we encourage more organized, more beautiful, more peaceful minds, from the outside in, if we can have more beautiful, well-cared for regions, with people who are more affectionate than grumpy.
+Give it whatever name you want.
+It is possible that we encourage more organized, more beautiful, more peaceful minds, from the outside in, if we can have more beautiful, well-cared-for regions, with people who are more caring than bad-tempered.

 Furthermore, affection and beauty would probably be a virtuous circle, one feeding the other, in a cyclical way.